odoo/documentation/content/administration/upgrade.rst

 The production launch
 =====================

+TODO this could be moved to a new module "Finalizing the upgrade"

 The production upgrade request is when you decide to upgrade your current database with all your production data (invoices, VAT returns, inventories, current orders) to a new version of your choice.